Redan

 Redan is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Redan's cultural diversity was found to be below average, with 88.2% of its population being citizens, 89.1% born in Australia, and 95.0% speaking English only at home.
-Christianity was the main religion, comprising 41.7% of Redan's population.
-The most notable overrepresentation was in the 'Other' category, which made up 0.8% compared to 0.8% across the rest of Victoria.
+Christianity is the predominant religion in Redan, comprising 41.7% of the population.
+The most notable overrepresentation was seen in the 'Other' category, with 0.8% of Redan's population compared to 0.8% regionally across Victoria.

 Frequently Asked Questions - Diversity